A linguistic description of Arammba, an endangered language of Southern New Guinea.

 Acknowledgement and citation

-Users of any part of the deposit should acknowledge Emil Mittag as the data collector and researcher.
+Users of any part of the collection should acknowledge Emil Mittag as the data collector and researcher.
 Users should also acknowledge the Endangered Languages Documentation Programme(ELDP)as the funder.
 Further, individual speakers whose words and/or images are used should be acknowledged by name and any other contributors who collected, transcribed or translated the data should be acknowledged by name.
 All information on contributors is available in the metadata.

 To refer to any data from the collection, please cite as follows: